OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Technical Appendices and Supplementary Material

 \subsection{Implementation Details}

-We fine-tune models using learning rates from their original papers for one epoch: 2e-5 for LLaVA-1.5-7B and 2e-7 for Qwen-VL-2.5-7B.
+We fine-tune models using learning rates from their original papers for one epoch: 2e-5 for both LLaVA-1.5-7B and Qwen-VL-2.5-7B and 3e-4 for both LLaMA-3.1-8B and Qwen3-8B.
 We use the Adam optimizer with no decay and a Cosine LR scheduler.
-For batch size $N_B$, we use 16 for all experiments.
+For batch size $N_\mathcal{B}$, we use 16 for all experiments.
 For LoRA finetuning, we adopt LoRA with rank 128 at all linear layers in the LLM backbone.
 We set the number of batch iterations per sample encounter to COAST, Adapt, and \oursbenchmark as 0.125, 0.125, and 0.0625, respectively.
 We assume an infinite memory setup, which assumes that all encountered samples can be stored in an episodic memory.
 For the batch retrieval method, we adopt memory-only training~\citep{koh2021online, seo2024learning}, where training batches are only retrieved from the episodic memory at each iteration, enhancing robustness to distribution shifts~\citep{koh2023online, seo2025budgeted}.
-We set the EMA ratio $\alpha$ to 0.9 for all datasets.
+We set the EMA ratio $\beta$ to 0.9 for all datasets.
 We conduct experiments on NVIDIA RTX A6000 GPUs.
-Every experiment takes no more than 1.5 days.
+Every experiment takes no more than 2 days.